aaronpowell/aaronpowell.github.io/src/content/posts/2008-10-06-the-difference-between-client-and-server.md

 <pre>Page.ClientScript.RegisterStartupScript(this.GetType(), <span class="string">"js"</span>, <span class="string">"alert('hey!');" setTimeout(2000, function() { window.location.href='/some-page.aspx'; });</span>, <span class="keyword">true</span>);
 </pre>
 <p>
 Why use a <strong>setTimeout</strong>?
-It means that the rediection is not automatic, so if you're showing something that wont pause page execusion (ie, not an alert) then it'll show your client info before redirecting.
+It means that the redirection is not automatic, so if you're showing something that wont pause page execusion (ie, not an alert) then it'll show your client info before redirecting.
 </p>
 <p>
 <strong>Where do I put my client event handlers?</strong>